kubeflow/website/content/en/docs/started/workstation/getting-started-linux.md

 ## Linux desktop

+### MicroK8s

+[MicroK8s](https://microk8s.io) MicroK8s is a lightweight, fast,
+fully-conformant Kubernetes which runs natively on most Linux distributions.

+Follow the installation guide for [Kubeflow with MicroK8s](/docs/started/workstation/getting-started-multipass/) to set up MicroK8s and enable Kubeflow.

 ### Kubeflow appliance

 A Kubeflow appliance is a virtual machine that has Kubeflow already installed.
 Once the